 1. Historical Enrollment - This Report uses the California Basic Educational Data Systems (CBEDS) to identify the District's enrollment over the past ten (10) years.
-Even though the District saw significant enrollment increases between 2009/2010 and 2012/2013 subsequent declines in enrollment due to the economic recession and the resulting slowdown in residential development resulted in flat/slightly declining enrollment over the last ten (10) years.
+Over the last ten (10) years the District has experienced slight declines in enrollment which has been exasperated in recent years by COVID-19.
+However, based on planned residential development, the District expects to experience significant future enrollment growth.
 Chart 1 shows the historical enrollment during this period.